-It’s always funny to run into people you know when you are traveling.
-Facebook of course, makes it much more likely.
-I was looking at facebook and saw that my wife’s friend Borislav was posting pictures of Sofia as i was there!
+It’s always fun to run into people you know when you are traveling.
+I was looking at facebook and saw that my wife’s friend Borislav was posting pictures of Sofia as I was there!

 He invited me to come up to Pernik, a cold war era industrial town which sits to the north of Sofia as a relic of a time when communists worked side by side in the coal mines and factories of Pernik.
 These days, with it’s broken factories, abandoned nuclear power plant, and aging black lung population, Pernik is more like visiting Mordor.